noticeable/image-geotagger/README.md

 ## In one sentence

-Command line Python script that 1) takes a series of timestamped images, 2) a timestamped GPS track log, 3) uses linear interpolation is used to determine the GPS position at the time of the image, 4) then writes geo meta tags are written to the image.
+Command line Python script that 1) takes a series of timestamped geotagged images (or a timestamped GPS track log if no geotags), 2) uses linear interpolation to determine the GPS position at the time of the image (if gps track), 3) removes or smooths outliers based on user defined value, and 4) writes upated geo meta tags to the image, if required, and outputs to a new directory.

 ## Why we built this